 Notice that there are now two different single step buttons; one is showing steps as executed in the currently visible network, the other ("Step In") also halts before any step in any subnetwork is about to be executed.

 somewhere in your elementary block's code.
 When executed, a debugger will be opened, highlighting the line containing the code-breakpoint.

-The debugger also shows the calling chain (how did I get there) in the top pane, the activities local variables and temporary variables in the lower pane.
+The debugger also shows the calling chain (how did I get there) in the top pane, and the activity's local variables and temporary variables in the lower pane.